 Writing & Language Center

-The WLC is located on the First Floor of Ladd Library.
+The WLC is located in Room 101 on the First Floor of Ladd Library.
 To drop in, please enter Ladd Library, turn left, then left again.
-We’re behind the windowed wall at the back of ARC !
+You can see us through the windowed walls behind ARC.

 Hiring Information for 2022-2023 School Year

-Have a question?
-Please email Bridget Fullerton at email@example.com or firstname.lastname@example.org.
+Have a question about working as a WLC tutor?
+Please email Bridget Fullerton at firstname.lastname@example.org or email@example.com.
 Bridget will be happy to talk to you about the positions available, how to apply, and the awesome benefits of becoming a tutor.

 Please read below for more detailed information about our services.
 If you have other questions, contact Bridget Fullerton, Acting Director of Writing@Bates and the Writing & Language Center.